Dot And Key Review: Best Seller Products to try today

 Dark spots and pigmentation reduction take time and this isn’t very powerful in getting rid of them.
 This would work as a harmless moisturizer in support of other acne products.

 I wouldn’t categorize this as a calming product.
 It’s a nice non-sticky gel overall.
-But a bland one at that!

 Dot And Key Moisturizer Texture Shots: